There are different phrases used to describe the different water issues in the world issues.

 Perth in Western Australia is an example of a city that experienced water scarcity, but has since addressed it with technology such as desalination and ground water replenishment (amongst other measures)

-But, ‘water shortage’ is sometimes a phrase used to describe a specific type of water scarcity when clean fresh water supplies are getting to low enough levels where extreme water restrictions (say, level 7 or 8 water restrictions – sometimes called ‘Day Zero’) have to be enforced, and municipal tap water has to largely be turned off.
+But, ‘water shortage’ is sometimes a phrase used to describe a specific type of water scarcity event where clean fresh water supplies are getting to low enough levels where extreme water restrictions (say, level 7 or 8 water restrictions – sometimes called ‘Day Zero’) have to be enforced, and municipal tap water has to largely be turned off.

 Cape Town currently lives with stringent water restriction in terms of per capita per day allowances.

 Water pollution and contamination initially impacts the quality of the water.